Judging

 Presentation

 The teams will be invited to present their projects live to the judging panel.
-Each presentation lasts up to 10 minutes and will be followed by a brief Q&A session, where judges can probe deeper into specific aspects of the project.
-Each judge may ask 1 question plus 1 follow-up.
+Each presentation lasts up to 5 minutes including the Demo and will be followed by a brief 3 minutes Q&A session, where judges can probe deeper into specific aspects of the project.
+Each judge may ask up to 1 question.
 This stage is crucial for assessing how well teams can articulate their ideas, respond to feedback, and demonstrate the functionality of their solutions in real-time.

 Scoring